akthammomani/Menara-App-Predict-House-Price-CA/Notebooks/Haversine_Formula/README.md

 ## 2. Objective

-**The Haversine formula** will help us to find all schools within 3 miles of every house and then we can take calculate the average GreatSchool Ratings for all schools within 3 miles of every house in our database.
+**The Haversine formula** will help us to find all schools within 3 miles of every house and then we can calculate the average GreatSchool Ratings for all schools within 3 miles of every house in our database.